 - The embedded pace calculator and live weather on map page

 - The endless download options to match pretty much any GPS device

 - The auto-generated directions cue sheet

 - The GPSies app (available on iOS only) that allows you to trace our course and record new tracks

 - If we tried – really hard – perhaps the elevation graph could look a bit smarter

 We love RideWithGPS and although the tool was created with cyclists in mind, it can be used perfectly well for mapping all kinds of endurance race courses.

-RideWithGPS offers all this for free and even comes with an app you can use to trace your course on your phone.
+RideWithGPS offers all this for free and even comes with an app you can use to trace any course from your phone.
 If you’re designing an ultra or trail course for the first time, we think the $6/month upgrade to the Basic plan offers great additional functionality in terms of manipulating and combining course segments.